HaleyB-E/empower-test/canvass-app/README.md

+To run frontend: run `npm start` in `canvass-app` folder To run backend: run `node server.js` in `canvass-app/server` folder In order for app to work, start both frontend and backend.
+App will be accessible at `localhost:3000`, and backend uses port 8080.

 Notes from Haley:
 - No generative AI was used in the creation of this project
 - I initially hoped to use `next.js` to set this up.
 I've used `create-react-app` before so I'm more familiar with it, but it has been out of support for awhile and is no longer recommended for new projects.
 I've seen `next.js` recommended as a successor, but haven't had time to look into it much as my recent side project has had me focused on learning ruby on rails.
 It turns out `next.js` is way more opinionated than `create-react-app` in some ways that it's outside the scope of the take-home for me to learn well enough to produce something I feel comfortable turning in, so after about 45 minutes of hacking at it I am returning to the out-of-date option I know better.
+- Stuff I did, approximately in order:
+    - Basic, ugly frontend-only homepage
+    - Basic, ugly frontend-only form to collect canvassing info
 - Steps I plan to take to solve this problem:
-    - Basic frontend-only page: form to collect canvassing info
     - Basic frontend-only page: display list of collected info
     - Update form page to send canvass info to server (I will not be interacting with a real sql server, but will fake it in some way here)
     - Update list page to retrieve canvass info from server